portfedh/CurrentSensorsMQTT/Readme.md

 Mosquitto MQTT is an MQTT broker, which allows Node-Red to read the MQTT messages from the sensor and store them in a database (influxDB).
 Grafana is a data visualization tool that can extract the information from InfluxDB and display it in a visually apealing and interactive way.
 Node Red can also be integrated with Telegram, which allows message alarms to be sent in case the electricity level rises above a threshold value.

-#### To estimate the power consumption of your home, you would do the following:
+### One way to estimate the power consumption of your home, would be as follows:

 (Electric power consumption in Mexico is estimated in Kwh (Kilo Watt/hour), If your country does it differently, this may not apply).